hdShang/arxiv-daily/docs/cs-RO/2025-08-29/papers/250900271v1-learn-from-what-we-have-history-aware-verifier-that-reasons-about-pa.md

 ---
 layout: default
-title: Learn from What We HAVE: History-Aware VErifier that Reasons about Past Interactions Online
+title: "Learn from What We HAVE: History-Aware VErifier that Reasons about Past Interactions Online"
 ---

 # Learn from What We HAVE: History-Aware VErifier that Reasons about Past Interactions Online